Food Safety

 The good news is that most of these illnesses aren’t very common in developed countries.
 They tend to be more common in rural areas and developing countries.

 However, outbreaks can and do occur worldwide.
-The Centers for Disease Control has listed numerous pathogens, and even chemical and physical contaminants, that can be spread through our water.
+The Centers for Disease Control (CDC) has listed numerous pathogens, and even chemical and physical contaminants, that can be spread through our water.

 Here’s a closer look at the microbes and contaminants that can survive (and thrive) in water: